-With almost 150 Germany shirts ranging from 1980 to the present day – they have a fantastic selection.
-This includes the 1988-1990 home shirt (above) – this classic and iconic design was worn during Italia 90 when Germany defeat England on penalties in the Semi-Final and then beat Maradona’s Argentina in the final thanks to an Andreas Brehme penalty.
+With almost 150 Germany shirts ranging from the 80s to the present day – they have a fantastic selection.
+This includes the 1988-1990 home shirt (above) – this iconic retro football shirt was worn during Italia 90 when Germany defeated England on penalties in the Semi-Final and then beat Maradona’s Argentina in the final thanks to an Andreas Brehme penalty.

 This was Germany’s third successive World Cup Final – the first time that had been achieved and Franz Beckenbauer became the first man to win the World Cup as a player and a manager.

 2000 Home Shirt

 You can also pick up the 2000-02 home shirt, that was worn during a rare period of disappointment for the Germans as they finished bottom of their Euro 2000 Group, drawing to Romania, losing to England and then losing 3-0 to Portugal who fielded a team full of reserves having already got through the group.
 Coach Erich Ribbeck resigned and was due to be replaced by Christoph Daum, but a drug scandal meant he lost the opportunity to become national team manager and instead ex-striker Rudi Voller picked up the reins.

 Voller had had little managerial experience when he took the job, and took on a below-par squad of players,.
 In the qualifying campaign for the 2002 World Cup Germany lost only one game, but it was the now infamous 5-1 defeat to England.
 The only other points they dropped were in two draws against Finland, they finished second in their group on goal difference behind England.